SiliconLabsSoftware/docs-matter/sld407-matter-ota/04-ota-software-update-soc.md

 ## Software Requirements

-- To run matter ota on Silicon Labs Platform, refer to [Software Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/software-requirements).
+To run matter ota on Silicon Labs Platform, refer to [Software Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/software-requirements).

 ## Setting up OTA Environment

-- To run OTA on Matter over Wi-Fi, Need to build two different application below:
+To run OTA on Matter over Wi-Fi, Need to build two different application below:

 - **OTA-A** is a normal application with default or older software version.
 It acts as **ota-requestor** where it needs to update latest software version.
 - **OTA-B is** a normal application with updated software version.
 - **Chip-tool** is a controller for sending commands to ota-requestor to update the software version and receving commands from device.
 - **OTA-Provider** is the server who has the latest software version and from which ota-requestor will download the updated software.

 ### Building OTA Application Using Simplicity Studio For 917 SOC

-- To create and build matter OTA using Simplicity studio, refer following link [build OTA application using studio](./05-build-ota-application-using-studio.md)
+To create and build Matter OTA using Simplicity Studio, refer to [build OTA application using Simplicity Studio](./05-build-ota-application-using-studio.md).

 ## Combined Image Upgrade